-The university exists by virtue of a Royal Charter first granted in 1966.
-Its governing body is called the Council and comprises a mix of independent members and staff and students of the university.
-The university is an exempt charity as defined by the Charities Act 2011.
+Brunel University London exists by virtue of a Royal Charter first granted in 1966.
+Its governing body is called the Council and comprises a mix of independent members, staff and students of our university.
+The University is an exempt charity as defined by the Charities Act 2011.

 The Council appoints the Vice-Chancellor and other senior officers.
 Its powers, duties and functions are set out in full in the Statutes.
 Council has established a range of Committees to carry out its work.